EpicEric/sandhole/book/src/admin_interface.md

 # Admin interface

-Sandhole comes with a barebones admin interface available through SSH.
+Sandhole comes with a barebones command-line admin interface available through SSH.
 In order to access it, you must be a [user with admin credentials](./configuration.md#adding-users-and-admins).

 To access it, simply run the command: